yuja/jj/docs/revsets.md

 3. Git ref
 4. Commit ID or change ID

+To override the priority, use the appropriate [revset function](#functions).
+For example, to resolve `abc` as a commit ID even if there happens to be a bookmark by the same name, use `commit_id(abc)`.
+This is particularly useful in scripts.

 ## Operators

 The following operators are supported. `x` and `y` below can be any revset, not